daveyarwood/blog.djy.io/_posts/2014-07-09-whys-guide-to-ruby-in-clojure-part-5.md

 (defn addlost [your-name item-found last-seen description] (open "addlost" {"name" your-name, "item" item-found,
                    "seen" last-seen, "desc" description}))
+{% endhighlight %}

+Okay, and we've finally reached the infamous Dwemthy's Array!

+This is a great example of the strength of metaprogramming in Ruby. \_why concocts a Creature class that contains some sorcery that allows you to, when inheriting the class from another, more specific class such as a Dragon class, utilize a more concise and fun format for representing RPG-style attributes.

+Clojure also supports metaprogramming, but goes about it in a different way than Ruby does.
+In Clojure, you can utilize macros to essentially create any kind of syntax you can imagine.

+The first example is just the desired syntax, so we could do something like:

+{% highlight clojure %}
 ; exs.
 11-13:
-; okay, and we've finally reached the infamous Dwemthy's Array!

-; This is a great example of the strength of metaprogramming in Ruby.
-; _why concocts a Creature class that contains some sorcery that allows ; you to, when inheriting the class from another, more specific class ; such as a Dragon class, utilize a more concise and fun format for ; representing RPG-style attributes.

-; Clojure also supports metaprogramming, but goes about it in a different ; way than Ruby does.
-In Clojure, you can utilize macros to essentially ; create any kind of syntax you can imagine.

-; this example is just the desired syntax, so we could do something like:

 (defcreature Dragon
   life 1340
   strength 451
   charisma 1020
   weapon 939)
+{% endhighlight %}

-; of course, in _why's words, "This is not metaprogramming yet.
+Of course, in \_why's words, "This is not metaprogramming yet.
 Only the pill.
-; The /product/ of metaprogramming."
-See the next example for the implementation...
+The *product* of metaprogramming."
+This next example is the implementation:

+{% highlight clojure %}
 ; ex.
 14:
 (defmacro defcreature [name & attributes]
   (let [fields (mapv first (partition 2 attributes))